-Courtesy: MVD Visual/MVD Entertainment Group
+Courtesy: Moonbeam Entertainment/Full Moon Features/MVD Entertainment Group

-To keep up with the latest sports and entertainment reviews and news, go online to http://www.facebook.com/philspicks and “Like” it.
-Fans can always keep up with the latest sports and entertainment reviews and news in the Phil’s Picks blog at http://philspickks.wordpress.com.
+To keep up with the latest sports and entertainment news and reviews, go online to http://www.facebook.com/philspicks and “Like” it.
+Fans can always keep up with the latest sports and entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.